 - Does your dog bark or whine excessively if you leave them?

 - Does your house-trained dog go to the bathroom inside of the house if separated from you?

 There are a number of risk factors that could contribute to your dog dealing with separation anxiety.
-Knowing why your dog may have separation anxiety won’t magically cure them, but it could give you a place to start looking for answers with your veterinarian.
+Knowing why they may have separation anxiety won’t magically cure them, but it could give you a place to start looking for answers with your veterinarian.

-- Rescued from a shelter: Animal shelters do amazing work for animals in our community every single day, but the reality is that a shelter can still be a stressful environment for an animal.
+Animal shelters do amazing work for pets in our community every single day, but the reality is that a shelter can still be a stressful environment.
 It’s a place filled with foreign smells, sounds, and sights.
 This can be an overwhelming situation for a dog, and lead them to cling to the human that rescues them from it all.

 There are a lot of potential reasons that could cause your dog to develop separation anxiety.
 The important thing to remember is that it doesn’t have to be permanent.
 There are many ways you can work with your dog to help resolve their issues with anxiety.

 HOW TO HELP YOUR DOG WITH SEPARATION ANXIETY